We get it. It’s drier than the 250ml of sauvignon blanc you have on the go when you eventually sit down to face it.

 You probably knew those last bits.

-You might not know though you can start a 14-days free trial with Growyze and no credit card required.
+You might not know though you can start using Growyze for 30 days and no credit card required.

 Make light work of every task that goes into inventory management optimisation and gather your business data into one place intelligently.
 You’ll wonder why you used pen and paper.